LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 #.
 You can open a context sensitive popup window
    on most entries in the Solution pad.
 With a two button mouse you right click on a particular item.
 In this case use the project hello.
 On a one-button Mac you will need to hold the Control key and click.
+We may use the short term *right-click* in the future, though it may not directly apply to a Mac, where you may interpret it as Control-click.

 #.
 Bring up the context menu on the hello project in the Solution pad.
    Select Run Item.